National Register of Historic Places listings in Harrison County, Indiana

 This is a list of the National Register of Historic Places listings in Harrison County, Indiana.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Harrison County, Indiana, United States.
 Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a Google map.

-There are 6 properties and districts listed on the National Register in the county.
+There are six properties and districts listed on the National Register in the county.

-Properties and districts located in incorporated areas display the name of the municipality, while properties and districts in unincorporated areas display the name of their civil township.
+Properties and districts located in incorporated areas are listed with the name of the municipality, while those in unincorporated areas are listed with the name of their civil township.
 Properties and districts split between multiple jurisdictions display the names of all jurisdictions.